 - Smash to Black: An optional example available, which censors the gory deaths of the boy, but leaves the sound in.

-- Stupidity Is the Only Option: The parasitic worms are easy to see.
+- Stupidity Is the Only Option: The parasitic worms are easy to see, considering they're white and everything else is dark.
 Doesn't matter; you still have to pass under them and get infected.
 There's no avoiding them.

 - Super Drowning Skills: In any body of water that comes up above your head, you drown almost immediately and sink like a stone.
 There's an audible cue for near-drowning; the soundtrack will begin to fade and it's only after that point that you'll die.
 You can still press the movement keys which causes the boy to twitch as he dies...